Our Story

 What is the best packaging for dried fruit?

-The best packaging for dried fruit is usually a high-barrier stand-up pouch with a resealable zipper.
-It protects the product from moisture and oxygen while offering strong shelf appeal.
+The best packaging for dried fruit is usually a high-barrier pouch with a resealable zipper.
+It helps protect dried fruit from moisture, oxygen and odor transfer while giving consumers a convenient way to reseal the pack after opening.

 Do dried fruit bags need a moisture barrier?